-The 40ft container is also popular, and of course, it can pack in double the cargo of a 20ft box!
+The 40ft container can pack in double the cargo of a 20ft box!
 While the 20ft is often used to carry heavy loads, the 40ft is used to carry larger amounts of lighter consumer goods.
 Think cotton, furniture, clothing, electronics and even vehicles.

 Container users can be charged with a fine if their containers are overweight, which is why larger containers are generally used to carry more goods, rather than heavier goods.